MehulGosar/DO-YOU-KNOW-Mehul/README.md

-Answer some trivial questions about Mehul, score points and share your screenshot with Mehul.
+Answer some trivial questions about Mehul, score points and share your screenshot with Mehul to gt yourself added in top scorer.